 Federal and Institutional Work-Study Programs

 A variety of work-study (federal and institutional) positions are available on and off campus.
 It is the responsibility of the students to find suitable employment opportunities that fit their needs, areas of interest, and academic schedule.
-Resources, including job postings via PioneerLink and the Student Employment Office, are available to assist students in their search.
-Once an employer is secured, students must complete a work-study authorization form, I-9 form, W-4 form, and a direct deposit authorization before working.
+Resources, including job postings via Handshake and the Student Employment Office, are available to assist students in their search.
+Once an employer is secured, students must complete an I-9 form, W-4 form, and a direct deposit authorization in the Office of Student Accounts before working.

 If Federal Work-Study is awarded as part of a financial aid package, the amount awarded is not a guarantee of employment, students applying late in the hiring season may not find a suitable position to take advantage of the work-study program.